Korosten: Name

 There are different theories about the origin of the name of the city.

 The name may be derived from the word korost, 'brushwood, bushes, shrubbery'; the form Iskorosten sometimes found in early sources is probably based on the common repetition of prepositions in Old East Slavic: iz grada iz... 'from the city from...'.

 Another theory holds that the city was built entirely of wood, and its walls were surrounded by an oak fence, unhewn, with bark, leading to the name Is-koro-sten, i.e. the city "from bark on the wall" in Ukrainian.

-Alternatively, the city might have been named after the sun god Khors/Xors (Horus) - the main god of many tribes that inhabited the area, including the Drevlians.
+Alternatively, the city might have been named after the sun god Khors/Xors - the main god of many tribes that inhabited the area, including the Drevlians.
 According to this theory, the names of the settlements of Korsun and Korostyshiv also come from Khors/Xors.

 History

-Early History
+Early history

 The city was founded over a millennium ago and was the capital of the Drevlians, an ancient Slavic tribe (later incorporated into Kievan Rus′).